hubotio/hubot/docs/deploying/heroku.md

 # Deploying to Heroku

 If you've been following along with [Getting Started](../index.md), it's time to deploy so you can use it beyond just your local machine.
-[Heroku](http://www.heroku.com/) is an easy and supported way to deploy hubot.
+[Heroku](http://www.heroku.com/) is an easy and supported way to deploy botforge.

 Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to start, then follow their '[Getting Started](https://devcenter.heroku.com/articles/heroku-cli#getting-started)' instructions, including logging in the first time: